 Remember to also learn the surfing etiquette!

 Knowing a few words of Bahasa Indonesia is really beneficial if you want to enjoy Bali as cheaply as possible.
-The cheapest and tastiest food is Bali is found in places where the menu is not in English and people also don’t speak any English.
-Knowing some Bahasa Indonesia also helps you with haggling if you know at least the numbers – you’ll probably get better price when you speak a little bit the local language.
+The cheapest and tastiest food in Bali is found in places where the menu is not in English and people also don’t speak any English.
+Knowing some Bahasa Indonesia also helps you with haggling if you know at least the numbers – you’ll probably get a better price when you speak a little bit the local language.

 Bukit Peninsula (southern part of the island)

 This is the area where the most beautiful beaches of Bali are located.
-Reef in the bottom makes the waves break clean which makes Bukit really popular place to surf.
-It is also home of two most famous surf breaks in Bali – Uluwatu and Padang Padang.
-My personal favorite is Padang Padang beach which is really beautiful but on the downside it is also quite touristic.
+The reef in the bottom makes the waves break clean which makes Bukit really popular place to surf.
+It is also a home to two of the most famous surf breaks in Bali – Uluwatu and Padang Padang.
+My personal favorite is Padang Padang beach which is really beautiful but on the downside, it is also quite touristic.

 For sightseeing, there is the famous Uluwatu Temple located on top of the cliff in Uluwatu.
 Watch out for the monkeys they can be really sneaky thieves!

 If you are looking for accommodation from this area there are a lot of affordable homestays on the road that goes from Padang Padang to Uluwatu.
 We paid around 120 000 – 150 000 IDR for a room for 2 people in this area.
-In Bali in general the best way to get budget accommodation is just ask around because a lot (probably the most) of the homestays are not online and even if they are you probably get cheaper price on the spot.
+In Bali, in general, the best way to get budget accommodation is just asking around because a lot (probably the most) of the homestays are not online and even if they are you probably get a cheaper price on the spot.

 Eat & drink

-Single Fin in Uluwatu is popular place for drinks especially on Sundays and Wednesdays and it is also nice place to see the sunset.
+Single Fin in Uluwatu is a popular place for drinks especially on Sundays and Wednesdays and it is also a nice place to see the sunset.
 There is one good restaurant, Warung Yeye’s on the way from Padang Padang to Uluwatu.
 It is much fancier than traditional warungs but the food is really good.